cyberbotics/webots/docs/discord/technical-questions-2020.md

 hello !
 I am using the supervisor function ----def getContactPoint(self, index): to get the contact point.
 What does the index specify here ?
 And how to define the solid whose contact point I want ?

  And is it necessary that the solid whose contact point I want to get should not have another soild node as a parent.?

-##### nelsondmmg 12/30/2020 14:19:56
-Sorry, I only had time to look around this question now.
-When the set\_cruising\_speed is used it changes the speed for each motor in each wheel.
-The motor object itself has a set\_acceleration method, which I could just add a new call inside the driver object but I would like to understand how the proto file is being interpreted to configure the vehicle (more specifically how the time0to100 is used).
-Can I just create this function call to  wb\_motor\_set\_accelerationackerm to each wheel assuming that the acceleration in time0to100 is called only in the initialization ?
-Thanks

 ##### Çağrı Kaymak 12/31/2020 10:08:06
 Hi everyone, I get the gyroscope and accelerometer data of Robotis OP2 in float data type (like 511.98) in Webots environment, while I get int data type (like 512) in real robot.
 For 10 bit ADC, I could not understand why the data was taken in float type.
 If anyone knows the reason, I would be glad if it helps.
 Thank you in advance for your interest.